mgmeedendorp/ros-commu/CommU.md

 The two robots used at the Intelligent Robotics Laboratory are Sota and CommU.

 They both run the same controller software and use the same API.
 The Sota's skin is white with blue accents and is made to look more like a robot, while CommU looks more humanoid with a white-and-beige color.
 Of the two, Sota is the simpler one.
-CommU has more degrees of freedom, moving eyes and built in object recognition (**unconfirmed**).
+CommU has more degrees of freedom, moving eyes and built in object recognition (last item **unconfirmed**).
 This guide is based on the `rev39` version of the codebase in the subversion repository and all information in here was reverse-engineered from the code found on a Sota robot with a Raspberry Pi model 2B as controller.
 There is also a model of Sota with an Intel Edison, so the details might differ between robots.
 As for the CommU robot, I have no clue about the internal hardware.

 **Note:** I will refer to **both** Sota and CommU robots as **CommU** in the rest of this guide, except for when a distinction between the two is necessary.
 This is the way it is done in the codebase and will hopefully prevent confusion.

+## Coordinate system

+The CommU uses a Cartesian coordinate system with 3 dimensions: x, y and z.
+Coordinates are usually (not always) specified in millimeters (mm) in the source code.

+The **x-axis** is in the horizontal plane, increases towards left from the robot's point of view and is 0 between it's eyes.

+The **y-axis** is in the vertical plane, is 0 at the base of the robot and increases upwards.

+The **z-axis** is in the horizontal plane, increases in front of the robot and 0 lies at the center-of-rotation in the head yaw.

 ## Overview